-Resources Canine CAS Options for Dogs: This is also a natural mushroom blend that supports the immune system.
+- Vet Classics Canine CAS Options: This is also a natural mushroom blend that supports the immune system.

-Viva Organic Coconut Oil: This organic virgin coconut oil can be added to your dog’s meal to help him absorb the multiple vitamins he is taking.
+- Viva Naturals Organic Extra Virgin Coconut Oil: This organic virgin coconut oil can be added to your dog’s meal to help him absorb the multiple vitamins he is taking.